 The Toronto Star on Oct.
-2, 2011 in an article "The man behind Marineland: 50 years of controversy" by Liam Casey, recounted the story seemingly questioning its validity while also attributing the story to some of the park's early success: "This adventure - Jeff's escape under the fence, his disappearance over Niagara Falls (presumably to his death), then his resurrection in the following days, frolicking, fishing and generally reveling in his freedom before a 12 year-old boy spotted him basking on a beach in Niagara-on-the-Lake - transformed the two-year-old sea lion into Holer's first star attraction."
+2, 2011 in an article, "The man behind Marineland: 50 years of controversy," by Liam Casey, recounted the story seemingly questioning its validity while also attributing the story to some of the park's early success: "This adventure - Jeff's escape under the fence, his disappearance over Niagara Falls (presumably to his death), then his resurrection in the following days, frolicking, fishing and generally revelling in his freedom before a 12\-year-old boy spotted him basking on a beach in Niagara-on-the-Lake - transformed the two-year-old sea lion into Holer's first star attraction."

 A brochure (2017.023.3) in the collection of the Niagara Falls Museums advertises Jeff the Seal as a personality to come and visit at the park: